Şaziye İvegin

-Şaziye İvegin (born 8 February 1982) is a Turkish retired professional basketball player.
+Şaziye İvegin Üner (born 8 February 1982) is a Turkish former professional basketball player.
 She currently works as Fenerbahçe Women's Basketball Academy Manager.

-A basketball player’s daughter, İvegin started basketball in 7th school class on the same day together with her two younger sisters.
+A basketball player's daughter, İvegin started basketball in 7th school class on the same day together with her two younger sisters.
 The three sisters played in the Adana-based club Botaş SK and twice won the Turkish Girls’ Basketball League championship title.
 At age 22, she became the youngest women's basketball team captain in the country.
 After 10 successful years with Botaş, İvegin transferred to Fenerbahçe on May 7, 2004.

 İvegin was member of the Turkish national team that won the gold medal at the 2005 Mediterranean Games in Almería, Spain.

 She is a student of business administration at the Anadolu University.